Nithyashree-coder/Melanoma-Detection/README.md

 ## Acknowledgements
 This project is created as part of upgrad assignment on melanoma detection.
-Thanks to upgrad for inspiring to work on interesting problems.
+With this, complex problems like convolutional neural networks built from scratch was learned.

 ## Contact
 Created by [@Nithyashree-coder] - feel free to contact me!